Wireless network: Wireless network elements

 The telecommunications network at the physical layer also consists of many interconnected wireline network elements (NEs).
 These NEs can be stand-alone systems or products that are either supplied by a single manufacturer or are assembled by the service provider (user) or system integrator with parts from several different manufacturers.

 Wireless NEs are the products and devices used by a wireless carrier to provide support for the backhaul network as well as a mobile switching center (MSC).

 Reliable wireless service depends on the network elements at the physical layer to be protected against all operational environments and applications (see GR-3171, Generic Requirements for Network Elements Used in Wireless Networks – Physical Layer Criteria).

 What are especially important are the NEs that are located on the cell tower to the base station (BS) cabinet.
 The attachment hardware and the positioning of the antenna and associated closures and cables are required to have adequate strength, robustness, corrosion resistance, and resistance against wind, storms, icing, and other weather conditions.
 Requirements for individual components, such as hardware, cables, connectors, and closures, shall take into consideration the structure to which they are attached.

 Difficulties

 Interference

 Compared to wired systems, wireless networks are frequently subject to electromagnetic interference.
-This can be caused by other networks or other types of equipment that generate radio waves that are within, or close, to the radio bands used for communication.
+This can be caused by other networks or other types of equipment that generate radio waves that are within, or close to, the radio bands used for communication.
 Interference can degrade the signal or cause the system to fail.

 Absorption and reflection

-Some materials cause absorption of electromagnetic waves, preventing it from reaching the receiver.
-In other cases, particularly with metallic or conductive materials reflection occurs.
+Some materials cause absorption of electromagnetic waves, preventing them from reaching the receiver.
+In other cases, particularly with metallic or conductive materials, reflection occurs.
 This can cause dead zones where no reception is available.
-Aluminium foiled thermal isolation in modern homes can easily reduce indoor mobile signals by 10 dB frequently leading to complaints about the bad reception of long-distance rural cell signals.
+Aluminium foiled thermal isolation in modern homes can easily reduce indoor mobile signals by 10 dB, frequently leading to complaints about the bad reception of long-distance rural cell signals.